livingincircuits/portfolio/content/projects/2021-01-20/index.md

 #### Iterative Concept Testing

-We then put our early-stage ideas in front of users to determine which direction the team should go in or whether or not we were going in the right direction.
+We then put our early-stage ideas in front of users to determine which direction the team should go in or whether we were going in the right direction.
 Our aim was to test risky concepts early and iteratively.

 We were looking for:
 * Desirability – Uncover emotive responses and how desirable they find it